TurabiOzturk/js-media-player/README.md

 - Click on a track in the playlist to play it
 - Use the play/pause and skip buttons to control playback
-- Click the thumbs up/down buttons to rate the currently playing track
-- The ratings for each track are saved to a `track_list.json` file and will be loaded when the application is restarted

 ## Contributing